MEGA ENDS STATEMENT (Vision):

 2. City parks and recreational facilities offer a variety of events and activities throughout the year to build community and stimulate economic activity for local businesses.

 a.
-Residents, including youth, participate in a wide variety of physical and artistic activities.
+Residents participate in a wide variety of physical and artistic activities.

 b.
 A coordinated media plan effectively promotes community-wide involvement in health building activities.